Moving House with a Cat

 - If you still live in the same area your cat may try to return to your old home.
 It would be a good idea to speak to the new owners and ask them not to feed your cat!
 Or allow your cat back into your old house.
 If you had an electric cat flap, it would be worth changing your cat’s collar, otherwise, your cat could easily sneak back in!
 You may also have to be prepared to go back to your old house to retrieve your cat!

 - It is a good idea to sprinkle some of your cats used litter around the perimeter of your new garden.
 This will make your garden smell familiar.
 It will also make neighbouring cats aware that there is a new cat in the area!
 Chase away any cats if you see them in your garden, your cat will need all the help it can get to establish its territory as the new cat in the area.

 - When you introduce your cat to their new garden and area outside, keep the outings short and stay with them.
 It is important not to carry your cat outside, allow it to decide if it wants to explore.
 The best time to do this is to let them out just before feeding them.
 Let your cat explore for a few minutes, then entice your cat back inside, by shaking its food or calling them as you would usually do at mealtimes.
 If your cat is used to a harness then it may be useful to walk it around the garden on a lead.
 The aim of this is to make your new home the centre of your cat's territory, which is the source of food and shelter.

-As a rule of thumb, most people would say 2 weeks but this depends on your cat.
+As a rule of thumb on how long to keep cat inside after moving, most people would say 2 weeks but this depends on your cat.
 If your cat is very confident and you can see that it is becoming frustrated indoors then you could let them go out on their own.
 If on the other hand, your cat is still quite nervous it would be advisable to keep them indoors for long.
 It is important that your cat feels comfortable as it begins to get used to its territory.